Health Topics, Symptoms, In-Depth

 Rotator cuff problems can be treated at home also.

-• If you have had shoulder pain before, use ice and ibuprofen after exercising.
+• If you have had shoulder pain before, use ice and ibuprofen or other pain medicines after exercising.

 • Learn exercises to stretch and strengthen your rotator cuff tendons and shoulder muscles.
-A health care provider or physical therapist can recommend such exercises.
+Your health care provider or physical therapist can recommend such exercises.

 • If you are recovering from tendinitis, continue to do range-of-motion exercises to avoid frozen shoulder.